 Looking for a project milestone example?

-But what do milestones look like in real-life projects?
+But what do milestones in project management actually look like?

 And what counts as a project milestone?